APERÇUS: HISTORIES TEXTS CULTURES

 Editor: Kevin L. Cope, Louisiana State University, encope@lsu.edu

-Review Editor: Samara Anne Cahill, Texas A&M University, samcahill@tamu.edu
+Review Editor: Samara Anne Cahill, University of North Texas, samara.cahill@unt.edu

 This well-established annual journal, under the editorship of Kevin L. Cope, commenced publication with Bucknell University Press in its 24th volume.
 1650-1850 publishes essays and reviews from and about a wide range of academic disciplines—literature (in English and other languages), philosophy, art history, history, religion, and science.
 Interdisciplinary in scope and approach, 1650-1850 emphasizes aesthetic manifestations and applications of ideas, and encourages studies that move between the arts and the sciences—between the “hard” and the “humane” disciplines.
 The editors encourage proposals for “special features” that bring together five to seven essays on focused themes within its historical range, from the Interregnum to the end of the first generation of Romantic writers.
 While also being open to more specialized or particular studies that match up with the general themes and goals of the journal, 1650-1850 is in the first instance a journal about the artful presentation of ideas that welcomes good writing from its contributors.